Yohannfra/Touche/Assembly_Guide/Step4.md

 # Step 4 : Client's assembly

-This step is for assembling the client's pcb to the printed part and finishing the clients boxes.
+This step is for assembling the client's pcb to the printed parts and finishing the clients boxes.